Top 22 Wisconsin Bike Trails near Campgrounds

 #1 Elroy-Sparta State Trail

-There are two Wisconsin DNR campgrounds on the trail, one in Elroy and the other near Sparta.
-In Elroy, Thompson Memorial Park is located across Wisconsin State Highway 71 highway from the trailhead and has a DNR campground.
+There are two Wisconsin DNR campgrounds on the trail.
+In Elroy, there is the DNR Allen Thompson Memorial Park and Walk-In Campground, located on Wisconsin State Highway 71 highway across from a trailhead.
 A paved service road on the south side of the highway is gated to prevent vehicles from entering the campsites.
 Cyclists lift their bikes over the gate and proceed up a steep 0.2 mile road to the 13 tent campsites.
 Toilets and a water pump are provided.
 An onsite drop box allows for campsite registration.

-Near Sparta, a spur trail leads to 5 campsites.
+The Sparta Walk-in Campground connects 5 campsites to the main path via a short spur trail.
 The campground has restrooms, a hand pump for well drinking water, self-registration station, and information kiosk.
 Campsites are hike-in tent sites with a fire ring, picnic table and no vehicle access.
 Campers are required to make reservations online before setting up camp.
 No firewood is available for sale.

-The villages of Wilton and Norwalk each have a local park and campround.
-The Wilton campground is at the end of East Street.
-It has 50 sites with electric hook-ups, restrooms, showers, a sanitary dump station, and water at the bathhouse.
+Wilton and Norwalk have local parks and campgrounds.
+Wilton Community Park and Campground is at the end of East Street.
+It has 50 sites with electric hook-ups, restrooms, showers, sanitary dump station, and drinking water at the bathhouse.
 The adjoining park features a swimming pool, playground, athletic courts, ball diamond, and wi-fi.

-Norwalk’s park and campground is on Mill Street, next to the trail.
+The Village of Norwalk Park and Campground is on Mill Street, next to the trail.
 It has 10 sites for RVs, which come with a gravel pad, fire ring, picnic table, and electrical hook-up.
 Free tent camping is provided in another area of the park with no campsite amenities.
 The park has restrooms, pay showers, two covered picnic shelters, and a playground.

 #2 Sunset Trail at Peninsula State Park

-Sunset Trail meanders for approximately 10 miles through Peninsula State Park in northeastern Wisconsin.
+Sunset Trail meanders for ten miles through Peninsula State Park in northeastern Wisconsin.
 One of five state parks in Door County, Peninsula State Park is the third largest in the state and is well-equipped with amenities.
 This includes five campgrounds with 468 sites.
 There are also three group campsites for tent camping.
-The wood yard is located on Bluff Road, and the dumping station is on Shore Road by Tennison Bay campground The five family campgrounds are all found by Sunset Trail.
+The wood yard is located on Bluff Road, and the dumping station is on Shore Road by Tennison Bay campground All five family campgrounds are all found along Sunset Trail.
+Trail-goers may pick from Tennison Bay, North Nicolet Bay, South Nicolet Bay, Weborg Point, or Welcker’s Point Campgrounds.

 Welcker’s Point Campground has 81 campsites with no electrical hookups.
 All sites are reservable.
 This campground has two shower buildings and one flush toilet building.
 There is drinking water, garbage and recycling receptacles, and vault toilets.
 From Sunset Trail, the campground is accessed from a spur trail near Nicolet Bay Boat Launch, or further west, by leaving the trail to enter the campground off Shore Road.